 Clever and efficient asset management is essential for prudent use and control of resources.
-Thanks to technologies like IoT, asset management has indeed been improved in quality and speed in different fields such as manufacturing, retail and healthcare and is getting close to becoming fully autonomous and errorless.
+Thanks to using IoT in asset management, these practices have been improved in quality and speed in different fields such as manufacturing, retail and healthcare and is getting close to becoming fully autonomous and errorless.

 In this article, we’ll learn about the role of IoT and RFID in this progress and study the connected tools and practices for efficient asset management.
-Also, we’ll go through the example of using IoT technologies to track and manage assets in hospitals and the healthcare industry in general.
+Also, we’ll go through the example of using IoT technologies to track and manage assets in hospitals and find other benefits of using RFID in healthcare apart from tracking patients in hospitals.

 There’s a wide range of technologies and tools used for asset management.
 The choice primarily depends on the type of asset we are talking about.